easydev991/Days/README.md

 ## What you can do with this app

 1. Create records with "+" button
+2. Save records with "Save" button
+* Record name must contain at least 1 letter, otherwise "Save" button will not be active
-2. See how many days ago the recorded event took place
+3. See how many days ago the recorded event took place
-3. Remove records with a swipe
+4. Remove records with a swipe

-Also the app will not allow to save your record if it does not contain at least 1 letter.